3lesang/archlinux/README.md

 # Arch Install Guide
 First set up your keyboard layout.
-For example, in Spanish:
+For example, in English:
 ```
-   # loadkeys es
+   # loadkeys us
 ```
 For a list of all acceptable keymaps:
 ```